Kefsner/universe-engine/README.md

 - **`target_link_libraries()`**: Tells the linker which libraries your program depends on during the linking phase.
 This is required to ensure that the actual code from libraries (like `spdlog`, `GLFW`, or `GLM`) is included in your final executable.

 While **`include_directories()`** ensures the compiler can find headers for the library, **`target_link_libraries()`** ensures the compiled code from the libraries is linked with your program during the linking phase.

+### **Next Steps**
+We’ll continue expanding this document with detailed descriptions for each engine component as development progresses.
+For now, the focus is on implementing foundational systems like layers, events, and shaders.